zdy93/Food_Safety_MQP_2022-2023/Data collection/ReadMe.md

 # Tasks
 **I will start the data collection for tweets with geo on the server.
-All the collected tweets will be saved into folder `geo_tweets`**
+All the collected tweets will be saved into folder `home/rhu/geo_tweets`**
 1. Complete the database part in 'main_prediction.py'
 2. Run 'python main_prediction.py' on the server.
 (For now, it will take the files in geo_tweets_test as input)